 It is important to note that soaking the meat in water will only remove some of the salt, so it may not completely eliminate the saltiness.
 However, it can help reduce the intensity of the salt flavor and make the meat more enjoyable to eat.

-See also How to cook ground beef in skillet
+See also How long to cook frozen chicken in crockpot on high

 Alternative method: